Who Is This Credit Card Best For?

 You can find other cards with no annual fee that offer higher cash-back rates on restaurants, gasoline, internet service, or other specific spending categories.
 If you choose the Discover it Business Card as a companion to one of these tiered-rate cards, just be prepared to think about what you’re buying before you choose a card from your wallet.

 If customer service is important to you, Discover takes the cake.
-It got the highest rating on J.D.
-Power’s 2019 Credit Card Satisfaction Study, which considered the opinions of more than 28,000 credit card customers in the U.S.
+It got the highest rating in the J.D.
+Power 2020 U.S. Small Business Credit Card Satisfaction Study.

 The company uses an entirely U.S.-based customer service team and offers several ways to get in touch.
 Besides the mobile app, you can call into a 24/7 hotline to speak with a representative or live chat online.